-Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » Releases » Remarks » 2009 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » November » Remarks on Events in Burma
+Home » Under Secretary for Political Affairs » Bureau of East Asian and Pacific Affairs » East Asian and Pacific Affairs: Releases » Remarks Pertaining to East Asia and Pacific Affairs » 2009 East Asian and Pacific Affairs Remarks, Testimony, and Speeches » November » Remarks on Events in Burma

 AP Soundite of Deputy Assistant Secretary Scot Marciel